Friday, December 26, 2025

 When you arrive one of the things "The Reef" (ie. the resort company) wants you to do is sit for a morning sales pitch where they try to sell you on investing in a long stay — here or at another development (they have three and might be working on another).
 One of the rewards for doing so was a fancy dinner set by the seaside.
 We declined both.
 Although we did meet a Canadian who had invested in 60 weeks at this resort which he's been spreading out over several years.
 He gets an ocean view room that faces the ocean, just down the hall from ours, that avoids the noise and music around the pool.
 I don't think I'd like to come to the same resort every time; especially this one.

 The food at the buffet was fine (never quite hot enough for me) and the staff were friendly.
 We'd often meet up with a server, Deyadira, at breakfast, she'd serve us coffee and would always joke with us asking if we wanted tequila with our breakfast.
 We'd decline but promised her that on our last day we'd try a "Tequila Sunrise" and we did.
 We got talking to her a bit; she tells us she works every day (I guess resorts jobs are pretty good in the pecking order) and is early in a pregnancy.
 We congratulate her and wish her well.
-Kate was talking to one of the young chefs at breakfast who was making breakfast omelettes.
+Kate was talking to one of the young chefs at breakfast who was making omelettes.
 She tells us she's on an internship, is grateful to be there, and doesn't get paid at all!

 On the pay issue, although I suppose resort staff are paid well by Mexican standards, I rather doubt it's paid well by our standards.
 We were encouraged by friends to bring some cash with us and tip the servers.
 This we did regularly, at meals, at the bar, taxis and for the domestic who cleans our room.
 We saw that others did the same (not a lot, but some).
 We had quite a bit of Mexican cash with us in fairly large denominations.
 We found it impossible to get bills changed.
 At the front desk the smallest bill they ever had was $500MX; we were aiming to drop $50MX here and there as a tip but found it difficult.